Services

 Special Problems Detail

-The Special Problems Detail (SPD) of the West Covina Police Department consists of several specialized units that combine their tactics, skills, and efforts to deal with major incidents that occur within the City of West Covina or when called upon by surrounding communities.
-SPD consists of the Special Weapons and Tactics (SWAT) Team, Hostage Negotiation Team (HNT), and Robotics Unit.
+The Special Problems Detail (SPD) of the West Covina Police Department comprises several specialized units that coordinate their tactics, skills, and efforts to address major incidents within the City of West Covina and, when called upon, in surrounding communities.
+SPD consists of the Special Weapons and Tactics (SWAT) Team, Crisis Negotiation Team (CNT), and Robotics Unit.

 Property & Evidence